-On March 27, the Multimedia Learning Center (MMLC) will change its name to the Media and Design Studio.
+This spring the Multimedia Learning Center (MMLC) is changing its name to the Media and Design Studio.
 Our collaborative projects and services will continue without interruption, and our mission will not change.
 We will continue to put tools, resources and technological expertise in the hands of faculty and students, just as we have for the last 47 years.

 So why the new name?